threefoldfoundation/info_sdk/src/tfgrid_demo/website.md

 ![](./img/website_8.png)

-### Final Deployment of You Website
+### Final Deployment of Your Website

 ### Congratulations, Your Website is Successfully Deployed!
 You could now access your new website by entering the website address mentioned below onto your web browser.
 ![](./img/website_10.png)

-The sample of the deployed website:
+An example of a successfully deployed website:

 ![](./img/website_11.png)